PeanutButterRat/hasher/README.md

 ### Prerequisites

 If you wish to compile Hasher from source, the only thing you will need is a Rust installation.
 You can download the latest version of the Rust compiler from [https://www.rust-lang.org/](https://www.rust-lang.org/tools/install).
+The steps shown below should work regardless of whether you are running Windows or Linux, but if you are on Windows, I recommend using [Git Bash](https://git-scm.com/downloads).

 ### Installation